What is on the NCEES® FE Exam?

 The FE exam lasts for a total of 6 hours which comprises an 8-minute tutorial and a 25 minute break.
 The total exam time to answer the questions will be 5 hours and 20 mins.

-If we do the math, then a question can be given the time duration of slightly less than 3 minutes and you can solve the exam in any sequence and can alter answer back and fro if required before submitting the session for the final grading.
+If we do the math, then a question can be given a time duration of slightly less than 3 minutes, and you can solve the exam in any sequence and can alter the answer-back and forth if required before submitting the session for the final grading.

-According to the FE protocol one should spend 4 hours in the first section and 1 hour and 20 mins in the second section while having a break of 25 mins between sessions.
-Though you are allowed to leave your seat during sessions, keeping in mind that the time wasted while doing so will not be compensated.
+According to the FE protocol, one should spend 4 hours in the first section and 1 hour and 20 mins in the second section while having a break of 25 mins between sessions.
+Though you are allowed to leave your seat during sessions, keep in mind that the time wasted while doing so will not be compensated.

 Unanswered questions are scored the same as questions answered incorrectly, so you should use the last few minutes of each session to guess at all unanswered questions.